2015 Quicken Loans Race for Heroes 500

-Johnson won the pole for the race and led 44 laps on his way to a fifth–place finish.
+Johnson won the pole for the race and led 44 laps on his way to a fifth-place finish.
 Harvick led a race high of 143 laps on his way to a runner-up finish.
 There were eight lead changes among seven different drivers, as well as two cautions for 29 laps.

 This was the 26th career victory for Earnhardt, third of the season, third at Phoenix International Raceway and 10th at the track for Hendrick Motorsports.
 It moved him to seventh in the points standings.
-The win clinched Chevrolet its 39th overall – 13th consecutive – manufacturer's championship.
+The win clinched Chevrolet its 13th consecutive manufacturers' championship and 39th overall.
 It would ultimately prove to be Earnhardt's final career victory before his retirement in 2017.

 The Quicken Loans Race for Heroes 500 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.